- What we do

 Great care for little kidneys.
 Everywhere.

 Collaboration across borders to improve access to care.

-Linking developing pediatric renal units in less well resourced regions (EMERGING CENTRE) to experienced pediatric renal units in well resourced regions (SUPPORTING CENTRE) on a 1 to 1 basis.
+Linking developing pediatric renal units in less well resourced regions (EMERGING CENTRE) to experienced pediatric renal units in well resourced regions (SUPPORTING CENTRE) on a 1:1 basis.

 Assist in improving:

 |Centre – Name and geographic region Support letter from Hospital CEO|

 |Motivation for application including needs and goals of Host centre||Motivation for application – How Supporting Centre can support Host centre for 2 year commitment|

 |Financial plan – with breakdown of how money will be spent|

 Describe assistance in terms of:

 Recipients of the IPNA Sister Renal Centre Program will be able to competitively apply to the ISN Sister Renal Center Program at Level B, and subsequently if successful Level A after completion of the IPNA program.
 Find out more here.